basisproject/paper/src/01-defining-the-goals-of-basis.md

 This ranges from voting for people for specific permissions and positions in the system to voting for changing economic parameters.

 The idea is to allow self-governance in many forms, and not to force a particular setup on people.

+## Public services

+At some point, it's conceivable that this system might grow to large numbers of members.
+At some point, these members might want to have public services and infrastructure.
+It makes sense to define the ability to create regional (or extra-regional) projects or services that have member-decided budgets or recurring costs.

+Examples might be hospitals, schools, bridges, pharmaceutical research, space exploration, etc.